Simple ways you can help make a difference

 4. Encourage them to keep active

-Maintaining a daily routine and staying active are fundamental for both mental and physical health.
-You can help by encouraging older people to remain engaged in their favourite hobbies and meaningful activities.
+Keeping a daily routine and staying active are really important for both mind and body.
+You can help by gently encouraging older people to keep up with their favorite hobbies and the activities that mean the most to them.

 -

-Share gentle exercise ideas: Provide simple, accessible ideas for keeping fit at home, such as chair yoga or gentle stretching routines specifically tailored for limited mobility.
-This helps them maintain strength and independence.
+Share gentle exercise ideas: Offer simple ways to keep fit at home, like suggesting chair yoga or gentle stretching routines tailored for limited mobility.
+This helps them stay strong and independent.

 -

-Bring the outside in: If mobility restricts movement, ensure their favourite chair faces a window with a pleasant view.
-You could also bring them fresh flowers or a small indoor herb garden to help bring the beauty of the outdoors inside.
+Bring the outside in: If mobility is limited, ensure their favourite chair faces a nice window view.
+Little additions like fresh flowers or a small indoor herb garden can also help bring the outside in.

 -

-Support hobbies and interests: Encourage them to continue reading, pursuing creative passions, or listening to music.
-Any activity that keeps their mind sharp, entertained, and engaged in a routine is beneficial.
+Support hobbies and interests: Encourage them to keep up with reading, music, or any creative hobbies they enjoy.
+Any activity that keeps their mind sharp, entertained, and provides a routine is helpful.
 Learn more about lifelong learning.

 If you can, volunteer your time